FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Garment Mesh Synthesis

 \section{Garment Mesh Synthesis}

-We compare our asset dataset with several existing synthetic datasets, as shown in Table~\ref{tab:comparison_dataset}.
-The pipeline for our method is shown in Figure~\ref{fig:synthetic_data_pipeline}.
-The main steps in our generation process include: (1) creating the geometry of the garment in~\ref{ssec:geometry_generation}, (2) generating the texture of the garment in~\ref{ssec:texture_generation}, and (3) combining the geometry and texture and filtering in~\ref{ssec:combining_and_filtering}.
+Our method begins with synthesizing high-quality garment meshes.
+These meshes need to be suitable for physical simulation and rendering.
+Our pipeline for garment generation is shown in Figure~\ref{fig:synthetic_data_pipeline}.
+The main steps include: (1) creating the geometry of the garment, (2) generating the texture of the garment, (3) combining the geometry and texture, and then filtering.
+Detailed descriptions of these stages are provided in~\ref{ssec:geometry_generation},~\ref{ssec:texture_generation} and~\ref{ssec:combining_and_filtering}.
+To show the advantages of our approach, we compare the resulting asset dataset with several existing datasets in Table~\ref{tab:comparison_dataset}.